Full Formatting Service

 If you are living in Australia, the prices quoted include GST.

-Core Services cover the complete formatting of a thesis with up to 80,000 words (total across the whole document), 10 chapters, 10 appendices, 10 figures, 10 tables, 10 equations, 40 internal cross-references, and 10 pages imported from external documents (e.g. PDFs, approval letters, questionnaires).
-The thesis chapters can be supplied to me in up to 10 separate files, and another 10 files containing appendices and other front and back matter sections (e.g. abstract, references, acknowledgements).
+Core Services cover the complete formatting of a thesis with up to 80,000 words (total across the whole document, including front matter, bibliography and appendices), 10 chapters, 10 appendices, 10 figures, 10 tables, 10 equations, 5 imported publications, and 20 additional pages imported from up to 10 external documents, typically for appendices (e.g. approval letters, forms, brochures, questionnaires).
+The thesis content can be supplied to me in up to 20 separate files (chapters, appendices, abstract, references, acknowledgements, etc.).

-Details of all included benefits are set out in the Core Services section below.
+Details of all included services are set out in the Core Services section below.

-If your thesis is over 80,000 words long, has unusually large numbers of chapters, appendices, tables, figures, etc., or has other special formatting requirements, you may require services that extend beyond the Core Services.
+If your thesis is over 80,000 words long, has unusually large numbers of chapters, appendices, tables, figures, imported documents, source files, or has other special formatting requirements, you may require services that extend beyond the Core Services.
 In these cases, additional fees apply, details of which are set out in the Extended Services section further down this page.

 Prior to confirming your booking and paying your deposit, I’ll provide you with an itemised cost estimate based on your detailed requirements.
 It will include the Core Services fee and, if relevant, any Extended Services fees that might apply in your case.